atoum/atoum/README.markdown

 # *atoum*

-## A simple, modern and intuitive unitary test framework for PHP !
+## A simple, modern and intuitive unit testing framework for PHP !

-Just like SimpleTest or PHPUnit, *atoum* is a unitary test framework specific to the [PHP](http://www.php.net) language.
+Just like SimpleTest or PHPUnit, *atoum* is a unit test framework specific to the [PHP](http://www.php.net) language.
 However, it has been designed from the start with the following ideas in mind :

 * Can be implemented *rapidly* ;
 * *Simplify* test development ;
-* Allow for writing *reliable, readable, and clear* unitary tests ;
+* Allow for writing *reliable, readable, and clear* unit tests ;

-To accomplish that, it massively uses capabilities provided by *PHP 5.3*, to give the developer *a whole new way* of writing unitary tests.
+To accomplish that, it massively uses capabilities provided by *PHP 5.3*, to give the developer *a whole new way* of writing unit tests.
 Therefore, it can be installed and integrated inside an existing project extremely easily, since it is only a *single PHAR archive*, which is the one and only entry point for the developper.
-Also, thanks to its *fluid interface*, it allows for writing unitary tests in a fashion close to natural language.
+Also, thanks to its *fluid interface*, it allows for writing unit tests in a fashion close to natural language.
 It also makes it easier to implement stubbing within tests, thanks to intelligent uses of *anonymous functions and closures*.
-*atoum* natively, and by default, performs the execution of each unitary test within a separate [PHP](http://www.php.net) process, to warrant *isolation*.
+*atoum* natively, and by default, performs the execution of each unit test within a separate [PHP](http://www.php.net) process, to warrant *isolation*.
 Of course, it can be used seamlessly for continuous integration, and given its design, it can be made to cope with specific needs extremely easily.
 *atoum* also accomplishes all of this without affecting performance, since it has been developped to boast a reduced memory footprint while allowing for hastened test execution.
-It can also generate unitary test execution reports in the Xunit format, which makes it compatible with continuous integration tools such as [Jenkins](http://jenkins-ci.org/).
+It can also generate unit test execution reports in the Xunit format, which makes it compatible with continuous integration tools such as [Jenkins](http://jenkins-ci.org/).
-*atoum* also generates code coverage reports, in order to make it possible to supervise unitary tests.
+*atoum* also generates code coverage reports, in order to make it possible to supervise unit tests.
 Finally, even though it is developped mainly on UNIX, it can also work on Windows.

 ## Prerequisites to use *atoum*